Centres of revolt

 When news of the rising reached Sir Henry Lawrence, the Chief Commissioner of Oudh, he fortified his Lucknow Residency, and stockpiled supplies, ready for a siege.

-Lucknow was the capital of Oudh, a state annexed the year before in a move that caused great resentment.
+Lucknow was the capital of Oudh, a state annexed the year before in a move that had caused great resentment.
 The sepoys rebelled on 30 May 1857 and this was followed by riots in the city.

 30 June 1857